Intuitionistic logic: Non-interdefinability of operators

+In words: "$\phi$ implying $\psi$ implies that it is not the case that $\phi$ holds while $\psi$ fails to hold."

+And indeed, stronger variants of all of these still do hold - for example the antecedents may be double-negated, as noted, or all $\psi$ may be replaced by $\neg\neg\psi$ on the antecedent sides, as will be discussed.

+However, neither of these five implications above can be reversed without immediately implying excluded middle (consider $\neg \psi$ for $\phi$) resp. double-negation elimination (consider true $\phi$).
+Hence, the left hand sides do not constitute a possible definition of the right hand sides.

-In classical propositional logic, it is possible to take one of conjunction, disjunction, or implication as primitive, and define the other two in terms of it together with negation, such as in Łukasiewicz's three axioms of propositional logic.
-It is even possible to define all four in terms of a sole sufficient operator such as the Peirce arrow (NOR) or Sheffer stroke (NAND).
+In contrast, in classical propositional logic it is possible to take one of those three connectives plus negation as primitive and define the other two in terms of it, in this way.
+Such is done, for example, in Łukasiewicz's three axioms of propositional logic.

+It is even possible to define all in terms of a sole sufficient operator such as the Peirce arrow (NOR) or Sheffer stroke (NAND).
 Similarly, in classical first-order logic, one of the quantifiers can be defined in terms of the other and negation.

 These are fundamentally consequences of the law of bivalence, which makes all such connectives merely Boolean functions.

-The law of bivalence is not required to hold in intuitionistic logic, only the law of non-contradiction.
+The law of bivalence is not required to hold in intuitionistic logic.
 As a result, none of the basic connectives can be dispensed with, and the above axioms are all necessary.
 So most of the classical identities between connectives and quantifiers are only theorems of intuitionistic logic in one direction.
 Some of the theorems go in both directions, i.e. are equivalences, as subsequently discussed.